-Sales and marketing expenses increased 15.5% to \$30.6 million for the year ended December 31, 2013 as compared with \$26.5 million for the prior year, primarily due to increases in the CA-ROW and BA segments.
-Consolidated sales and marketing expenses as a percentage of total consolidated revenue decreased to 9.3% for the year ended December 31, 2013 as compared with 11.3% for the prior year.
-Sales and marketing expenses for the CA-ROW segment increased 108.1% for the year ended December 31, 2013 over the prior year as we continued to build our international sales and marketing teams.
-Sales and marketing expenses for the BA segment increased 19.2% for the year ended December 31, 2013 over the prior year due to an increase in personnel expense to support the growth of the business and an increase in certain other marketing related activities.
+Sales and marketing expenses increased 22.0% to \$42.1 million for the year ended December 31, 2014 as compared with \$34.5 million for the prior year due to increases in all three segments.
+Consolidated sales and marketing expenses as a percentage of total consolidated revenue decreased to 10.3% for the year ended December 31, 2014 as compared with 10.5% for the prior year.

+Sales and marketing expenses in the CA-NA segment increased 14.3% year ended December 31, 2014 over the prior year due to an increase in personnel expense (which includes stock-based compensation expense partially offset by lower bonus expense) to support the growth of the business and in marketing related activities.
+Sales and marketing expenses for the CA-ROW segment increased 54.4% for the year ended December 31, 2014 over the prior year due to the buildup of our sales and marketing teams and increased customer care efforts in connection with the commercial launch of international service.
+Sales and marketing expenses in the BA segment increased 18.1% for the year ended December 31, 2014 over the prior year due to an increase in personnel expense (which includes stock-based compensation expense partially offset by lower bonus expense) to support the growth of the business, new product launches and the rebranding of our BA segment from Aircell to Gogo Business Aviation.